syzodidntmakeit/magi/README.md

 2. Turn the transcript into a prompt along with a extra "Make notes from the transcibes of this video"
 3. Generate a `.pdf` file summarizing the video (Using Mistral 7B)

+## Anime Wiki
+I would basically feed it a bunch of parsed wiki files or wiki dumps from those specific anime fandoms.
+So if I ever wanted to ask an anime specific question and it (mostly probably) wouldn't know, it would infer from my VectorDB for info.

 ## Code assistant
 Apperantly, despite being only 7 billion parameters big (which isn't big at all by 2025 standards), it can do well with code.
 So I will use it to assist me in coding.
 It could help with: